Cedar Street, Dorrigo, NSW

 Dorrigo Plateau U3A – University of the Third Age

-In 1984, the U3A was founded in Melbourne, Victoria, and since then, the movement has grown to 240 independent U3A groups in all States and Territories.
-The U3A movement in Australia, per head of population, has the largest number of U3A groups in the world, and continues to expand.
+In 1984, the first U3A in Australia was started in Melbourne, and since then, the movement has grown to 240 independent U3A groups in all States and Territories.
+Australia, per head of population, has the largest number of U3A groups in the world, and the movement continues to expand.

-The Dorrigo Plateau University of the Third Age Incorporated, [U3A], is a not-for-profit organisation, and is organised entirely by volunteers.
-These dedicated people look after the administration for the group, in setting up courses, sessions and workshops over a variety of interesting subjects.
+The Dorrigo Plateau University of the Third Age Incorporated is a not-for-profit organisation organised entirely by volunteers.
+These dedicated people look after the administration for the group, setting up courses, sessions and workshops covering a variety of interesting subjects.

 Our voluntary tutors freely donate their time and are willing to share their skills and life experiences with members of the U3A group; this results in everyone learning for pleasure, both tutors and participants.
-The “University of the Third Age” or U3A, is open to anyone who wants to learn things, not for qualifications, but for the reward of learning and the joy of discovery.
+U3A is open to anyone who wants to learn things, not for qualifications, but for the reward of learning and the joy of discovery.

-To take part in this exciting venture, you can become a member by applying for membership on the form you can download here; Membership Form 2016 or you can pick up a form at the information centre in Hickory Street, Dorrigo.
+To take part, you can become a member by applying for membership on the Membership Form which you can DOWNLOAD HERE; or you can pick up a form at the information centre in Hickory Street, Dorrigo or from the Dorrigo Library.
+Membership runs from January to December and is currently set at $25 per annum.

-If you or someone you know would be prepared to tutor a course, workshop or session for the group, then please use the course proposal form in “services provided” section here, or pick up a form at the information centre in Hickory Street Dorrigo.
-For further details or enquiries, please contact the secretary at email@example.com
+If you or someone you know would be prepared to tutor a course, workshop or session for the group, then please contact our President, Martin Pearce on .
+For further details or enquiries, please contact the Secretary at firstname.lastname@example.org